 Customer retention is what makes your business sustainable.
 Without it, you might even find your customer lifetime value to be less than your customer acquisition cost.

-Is acquisition better than retention?
+Is customer acquisition better than customer retention?

 Customer acquisition is extremely important.
 Your business would not be able to earn enough revenue without a good customer acquisition strategy.
 Does that mean it’s more important than customer retention?